Verilog Description Styles

 - Only

-type variable can be assigned within aninitial
+regtype variable can be assigned within aninitialoralwaysblock. - Basic reason:

 - The sequential

-block executes only when the event expression triggers. - At other times the block is doing nothing.
+alwaysblock executes only when the event expression triggers. - At other times the block is doing nothing.

 - An object being assigned to must therefore remember the last value assigned (not continuously driven).